CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

 ---
 https://www.morphosource.org/concern/media/000163333?locale=en
 DNH-7-Vault.stl
-this is a pretty neat and very high quality x-rayed cranium fragment with tons of interesting fractures
+this is a pretty neat and very high quality x-rayed cranium fragment with tons of interesting fractures. definitely should add this to the list to print

 https://www.morphosource.org/concern/media/000163331?locale=en
 here is the face from the same individual. also seems to be the right scale